Jeremy A. Herschaft

 - limitation of liability, maritime attachment (Rule B), and vessel arrest (Rule C) actions

-- general commercial litigation on behalf of corporate interests
+- general commercial litigation and counseling on behalf of corporate interests

 Mr. Herschaft spent his first three years at Blank Rome practicing with the Firm’s Manhattan, New York maritime group.
-During that time, he was inducted into the Maritime Law Association of the United States as a Proctor member, and was also listed as a “Rising Star” in the 2014 edition of SuperLawyers.
+During that time, he was inducted into the Maritime Law Association of the United States as a Proctor member, and was also listed in the 2014 edition of SuperLawyers.
 In 2014, Mr. Herschaft relocated to Houston, Texas to continue his practice with the Firm’s expanding Houston office.
+He was recognized by Chambers USA in 2015 as a leading shipping litigation attorney.

 During his studies at the University of South Carolina School of Law, Mr. Herschaft was inducted into the Order of Barristers, a national moot court honorary organization.
 While at Tulane Law for his L.L.M., he served on the editorial staff of the Tulane Maritime Law Journal.